hellohaptik/docs_haptik/docs/webhooks/send-message-to-haptik.md

 ---
-title: How to send message to haptik
+title: How to send message to Haptik
 ---

 ## Log Message to Haptik via Rest Api